kavyart/15-466-f22-base1/README.md

 How To Play:

 Press the left, right, up, and down arrow keys to change the caterpillar's direction.
-Eat as many flowers as quickly as you can so your caterpillar can stay healthy and happy and become a beautiful butterfly :)
+Eat as many flowers as quickly as you can so your caterpillar can stay healthy and happy and when it reaches the needed length (25), it will become a beautiful butterfly :)

 This game was built with [NEST](NEST.md).